 Elf Owls Reception

-Welcome to Elf Owls!
+Welcome back to Term 2 to Elf Owls!

 Dear Elf Owl Families,